listman-io/docs/README.md

 ]
 ```

-An archive job configuration may contain the following properties and subsections:
+An `archiveJobs` object may contain the following properties and subsections:

 | Field/Subsection  | Description | Example |
 | ------------- | ------------- | -----------------|